-Provide a description of biological properties in the Impact Area, including diversity, abundance, biomass, life history parameters, relevant behaviour, including feeding rates, community-level analyses, connectivity, trophic relationships, resilience, ecosystem functions and services as well as seasonality and spatial (horizontal and vertical) and temporal variability.
+Provide a description of biological [and ecological] properties in the [region and the mine site, with special focus on the designated preservation reference zones PRZ and the total [mine site and] Impact Area, including diversity, abundance, biomass, life history parameters, relevant behaviour, including feeding rates, community-level analyses, connectivity, trophic relationships, resilience, ecosystem functions and services as well as seasonality and spatial (horizontal and vertical) and temporal variability.
 Any work on ecosystem models and appropriate ecosystem indicators, etc., should also be presented here.
-This section should span the size range from megafauna to microbial communities.
+This section should span the size range from megafauna to microbial communities and shall be guided by the variables given by the Standard for the establishment of baseline environmental data.

-The description of the fauna is structured by depth range, as this enables a direct linkage to the source and location of an impact.
-For each depth zone, (at least surface, midwater and benthic as below) there should be a of the taxonomic/ecological groups (e.g., plankton, fish, marine mammals, marine turtles, benthic microbial invertebrates, demersal scavengers) the Authority's Guidelines.
+The description of the [benthic ecosystem] fauna and its food web is structured by depth range, as this enables a direct link[age] to the source and location of an impact.
+For each depth zone, (at least surface, midwater and benthic as below) there should be a[n inventory] [USA] [description] [Canada] of the known taxonomic/ecological groups (e.g., plankton, fish, marine mammals, marine turtles, benthic microbial invertebrates, demersal scavengers) [in accordance with] the Authority's Guidelines.